 What We Do

-Hull Lighthouse currently runs four separate, but inter-linked outreach services, which are provided by an experienced team of staff and volunteers.
+Hull Lighthouse currently runs five separate, but inter-linked outreach services, which are provided by an experienced team of staff and volunteers.

 This service provides the first point of contact with many of the women working on the streets and offers a safe place for advice and conversation with experienced volunteers.
 We undertake ‘walkabouts’ on the streets, allowing us to reach areas that are inaccessible for a vehicle and to connect with those women who do not know about the project.
 Women wanting help and support to make changes are referred to the Daytime Outreach.